ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 #### 14).
 Session Management

 Sessions in Web Applications refer to the mechanism of storing user-specific data temporarily on the server side across multiple requests.
 Unlike cookies, which are stored on the client side, session data is stored on the server side, enhancing security and reducing the risk of exposing sensitive information.
+Sessions typically generate a unique identifier (session ID) for each user session upon their first interaction with the application.
+This identifier (session ID) is stored as a cookie on the client side (usually), and the corresponding data is stored on the Web Server.
+When the client makes subsequent requests, this session ID is sent in the Request header.
+The server uses this identifier to retrieve session-specific data stored in memory (Temporary Caching Mechanism), a database, or another persistent storage mechanism.
+This data persists until the session expires (due to user inactivity or logout) or is manually cleared.

 - [Controller Action Return Types in ASP.NET Core Web API](https://dotnettutorials.net/lesson/controller-action-return-types-core-web-api/)